|

 gold in the east and central areas to the western

-Opportunities in China's Western Region
+part of the country.
+Opportunities in China's Western Region Efficient utilization of mineral resources

 is playing an important role in the development